 Reg Meade has been an active voice on council, in the North, and in NACC for many years.
 Born in The Pas he has lived his life in the North.
 Reg has worked as a fisherman, trapper, miner, public works foreman, and contractor all his life and has seen many changes in the communities, the infrastructure and services.
 Reg’s experiences in the North have given him an awareness and understanding of the unique situations faced by Northerners.
-Starting with Municipal politics with a seat on council, involved with NACC as Northern Chairperson and at present as Mayor of Wabowden and President of NACC, Reg has always advocated at the grassroots level.
+Starting with Municipal politics with a seat on council, involved with NACC as Northern Chairperson and at present as President of NACC, Reg has always advocated at the grassroots level.

 Reg currently enjoys his role in helping northern communities’ access resources, services and development through the following: